-The Open Media Unit commissions content and manages the production of OpenLearn, YouTube, iTunes U, and BBC output to support both the social and business missions of The Open University (OU).
-The Open Media Unit is research-driven, in that it commissions and collaborates on research into informal learning to demonstrate impact.
-Being research-driven provides both business data on how we can improve our offering to informal learners and research data for the wider open educational resources community.
+The Open Media Unit commissions content and manages the production of OpenLearn, YouTube, Amazon (Kindle), iTunes U, Google Play and BBC output to support both the social and business missions of The Open University (OU).
+The Open Media Unit is research informed, in that it commissions and collaborates on research into informal learning to demonstrate impact.
+Being research informed provides both business data on how we can improve our offering to informal learners and research data for the wider open educational resources community.

 The Unit aims to: